etc27/RNAseq-workflow/README.md

 Emma Tung Corcoran (10/07/2020)

 ## Introduction
 This document covers my basic workflow for processing paired-end RNA sequencing samples and analyzing differential gene expression.
+Sections of this workflow were adapted from [this RNA-seq tutorial](https://github.com/twbattaglia/RNAseq-workflow).

+## 1. Setup

+### Set up Ruddle account on Yale's HPC clusters
 I used the [Ruddle HPC cluster at the Yale Center for Research Computing](https://docs.ycrc.yale.edu/clusters-at-yale/clusters/ruddle/) for my HPC environment.
-Sections of this workflow were adapted from [this RNA-seq workflow](https://github.com/twbattaglia/RNAseq-workflow).

-## 1. Setup

 ### Set up Miniconda environment
 I followed the directions on the [YCRC Conda Documentation](https://docs.ycrc.yale.edu/clusters-at-yale/guides/conda/) to set up Miniconda as a module on my HPC account.
 First, I generated a conda environment (name=env_name) containing all of the packages I need for RNA-seq that are not included with the default conda installation.